-- Honour intellectual property, privacy of data, and the rights of others.
+- Honour intellectual property, the privacy of data, and the rights of others.

 - Adhere to copyright laws and guidelines.
-Same rules of print media apply to digital resources.
+The same rules of print media apply to digital resources.

-- Respect licence agreements regarding the copying and use of computer software, library online databases and files such as text, audio, videos and graphics.
+- Respect license agreements regarding the copying and use of computer software, library online databases and files such as text, audio, videos, and graphics.

 Inappropriate Use of IT